hxyconan/myblog/_drafts/create-self-sign-ssl-certificate.md

 #### Self-sign the new CSR with sha256 algorithm
 ```
-openssl x509 -req -sha256 -days 3650 -in example-cert.csr -signkey example-private-key.pem -out example-cert.crt -extensions v3_req -extfile example-cert.conf
+# openssl x509 -req -sha256 -days 3650 -in example-cert.csr -signkey example-private-key.pem -out example-cert.crt -extensions v3_req -extfile example-cert.conf
 ```
-Subject Alternative Names are a X509 Version 3 (RFC 2459) extension to allow an SSL certificate to specify multiple names that the certificate should match.
 We also give 10 years as expired date for the new self-signed certificate.

 Then, you can check the new certificate file as:
 ```